airbnb/RxGroups/README.md

     } else {
       observableGroup = observableManager.getGroup(savedInstanceState.getLong(GROUP_ID));
     }

+    // Make sure no events are received until we are ready to display them.
+Locking the group
+    // will cache any results so they can be delivered immediately when you unlock() if there are
+    // any available.
+    observableGroup.lock();

     if (observableGroup.hasObservable(OBSERVABLE_TAG)) {
       // We've already subscribed to this observable before and it's still emitting items.
       // Maybe the screen was rotated or the activity was paused and then resumed.
 Let's get it